esper-io/dev-docs/docs/home/console.md

 **Dock and Esper Settings App Password**

-This password controls access to the hidden dock available in kiosk mode, the Esper Settings app, and serves as the PIN used for IMEI-based provisioning via AfW.
+This password controls access to the hidden dock available in Kiosk Mode, the Esper Settings app, and serves as the PIN used for IMEI-based provisioning via Android for Work.
 The password is alphanumeric and can be from 1 to 10 characters.

 <img src="./assets/NewConsole/DockEsperSettings.png" alt="alt text" width="75%" height="75%">

 The default password is 1234.
-It is possible to set up a template without a password for these features, or just leave the default password; Esper strongly recommends setting up a more complex password for stronger security.
+It is possible to set up a template without a password for these features, or use the default password.
+Esper strongly recommends setting up a more complex password for stronger security.
 The same password will be set for all devices provisioned using the template.

 :::tip
-If your device is set up in Kiosk mode, the dock will be accessible even if you choose either no settings app or the Android settings app as part of your applied Compliance Policy.
+If your device is set up in Kiosk mode, the dock will be accessible even if you choose either no settings application or the Android settings application as part of your applied Compliance Policy.
 That means you should set an appropriate password for the Dock & Esper Settings app if you plan to deploy your devices in Kiosk mode.
 :::

 ### Google Account Restrictions